-- (2) As used in this section, taxable valuation means the taxable value of taxable property in the county as of the time of determination plus: - (a) that portion of the taxable value of the county on December 31, 1981, attributable to automobiles and trucks having a rated capacity of three-guarters of a ton or less: - (b) the amount of interim production and new production taxes levied, as provided in 15-23-607, divided by the appropriate tax rates described in 15-23-607(2)(a) or (2)(b) and multiplied by 60%; and - 13 (c) the amount of value represented by new production 14 exempted from tax as provided in 15-23-612; and - 15 (d) 12.9% of the total taxable value of the county on 16 December 31, 1990." - Section 76.
-Section 7-3-1321, MCA, is amended to read:

-18 "7-3-1321.
-Authorization to incur indebtedness --- - "7-3-1321.
-Authorization to incur indebtedness --limitation.
-(1) The consolidated municipality may borrow money or issue bonds for any municipal purpose to the extent and in the manner provided by the constitution and laws of Montana for the borrowing of money or issuing of bonds by counties and cities and towns. - 24 (2) The municipality may not become indebted in any 25 manner or for any purpose to an amount, including existing indebtedness, in the aggregate exceeding 28% 32% of the taxable value of the taxable property therein, as ascertained by the last assessment for state and county taxes prior to incurring such indebtedness.
-All warrants, bonds, or obligations in excess of such amount given by or on behalf of the municipality shall be void."
+- (b) the amount of interim production and new production taxes levied, as provided in 15-23-607, divided by the appropriate tax rates described in 15-23-607(2)(a) or (2)(b) and multiplied by 60%; and - (c) the amount of value represented by new production exempted from tax as provided in 15-23-612; and - (d) 12.9% of the total taxable value of the county on December 31, 1990." - Section 76.
+Section 7-3-1321, MCA, is amended to read: "7-3-1321.
+Authorization to incur indebtedness -limitation.
+(1) The consolidated municipality may borrow money or issue bonds for any municipal purpose to the extent and in the manner provided by the constitution and laws of Montana for the borrowing of money or issuing of bonds by counties and cities and towns. - (2) The municipality may not become indebted in any manner or for any purpose to an amount, including existing indebtedness, in the aggregate exceeding 28% 32% of the taxable value of the taxable property therein, as ascertained by the last assessment for state and county taxes prior to incurring such indebtedness.
+All warrants, bonds, or obligations in excess of such amount given by or on behalf of the municipality shall be void." - Section 77.
+Section 7-6-2211, MCA, is amended to read:

-7-6-2211.
+- "7-6-2211.
 Authorization to conduct county business on a cash basis.
-(1) In case the total indebtedness of a county, lawful when incurred, exceeds the limit of 23% 26% established in 7-7-2101 by reason of great diminution of taxable value, the county may conduct its business affairs on a cash basis and pay the reasonable and necessary current expenses of the county out of the cash in the county treasury derived from its current revenue and under such restrictions and regulations as may be imposed by the board of county commissioners of the county by a resolution duly adopted and included in the minutes of the board.

-- (2) Nothing in this section restricts the right of the board to make the necessary tax levies for interest and sinking fund purposes, and nothing in this section affects the right of any creditor of the county to pursue any remedy now given him by law to obtain payment of his claim." - Section 78.
+(1) In case the total indebtedness of a county, lawful when incurred, exceeds the limit of 29% 26% established in 7-7-2101 by reason of great diminution of taxable value, the county may conduct its business affairs on a cash basis and pay the reasonable and necessary current expenses of the county out of the cash in the county treasury derived from its current revenue and under such restrictions and regulations as may be imposed by the board of county commissioners of the county by a resolution duly adopted and included in the minutes of the board. - (2) Nothing in this section restricts the right of the board to make the necessary tax levies for interest and sinking fund purposes, and nothing in this section affects the right of any creditor of the county to pursue any remedy now given him by law to obtain payment of his claim." - Section 78.
 Section 7-6-4121, MCA, is amended to read: